Matlama FC

-Matlama Football Club is a professional football club based in Maseru, Lesotho.
-The club currently competes in the Lesotho Premier League, where they most recently finished 2nd place.
+Matlama Football Club is a professional football club based in Maseru, Lesotho that competes in the Lesotho Premier League.
 The club was founded in 1932 and currently play at the Pitso Ground.
 They often play home games in front of thousands of spectators.
 Historically, they are the most successful team in the division.

-Matlama FC is renowned for its entertaining style of play, which many players gain from their time in the club's youth system, which produces much of the talents in Lesotho, who are affectionately called 'Bafana'.
-The youth system has a series of teams, ranging from the under-12's to the senior team.
+Matlama, along with Lioli and Bantu are one of the three most popular sides in the country.

 History

 Matlama Football Club was founded on 16 May 1932, making them one of the oldest clubs in the nation.
 When the Lesotho Premier League was founded in 1970, Matlama was the inaugural winner of the competition.
-The club have since won the Lesotho Premier League a record 11 times.
+The club have since won the Lesotho Premier League a record 11 times, most recently in 2019 and 2022.
 In addition, they have won the Lesotho Independence Cup six times, and competed in the preliminary rounds of the CAF Champions League four times.